 Well, that's clear enough, I guess.
 No sexual intercourse, masturbating, eating, drinking, bleeding, vomiting, or menstruating.
 (That's right, ladies, menstruating.
 Because Allah, like the God of the Bible, is disgusted by menstruating women.)

 You have to go without all that stuff all day long.
 What's a person to do?

 There's really only one good answer to that: sleep.
 Sleep as much as you can as long as you can during the day.
 Fasting is much easier while you're asleep and sleeping all day doesn't invalidate the fast.

 That works great if you're a man (unless you have to work, that is), but not so well if you're a woman.
-Because a woman must spend all day in the kitchen preparing the huge feast (iftar) that breaks each day's fast, as well as shop for the food, clean up after last night's party, and prepare the morning meal (suhoor) that begins the fast.
+Because a woman must spend all day in the kitchen preparing the huge feast (iftar) that breaks each day's fast, as well as shop for the food, clean up after last night's party, and prepare the morning meal (suhoor) that begins the fast the following day.

 But for Muslim men there's only one plan for Ramadan: Sleep all day, party all night.

 (I'm not making this Ramadan plan up.
 It is followed by most Muslim males, in so far as work, school, and other activities permit.)